Tech Tips

 Example - 73 rd St may not find 73rd St

 • Map updates cost $75.
-You can actually buy the GPS and software cheaper off the net than just the map update from Garmin.
+You can actually buy the GPS and software cheaper off the net rather than just the map update from Garmin.

 • Fairly steep learning curve.